aolney/ct-modular-book/docs/06-fun-mod-trigger.md

 <p class="caption">(\#fig:clock-kick-bpm-vco-adsr-vca-scope-out)(ref:clock-kick-bpm-vco-adsr-vca-scope-out)</p>
 </div>

+We could expand this example by using clock divisions to add multiple percussion parts.
+For example, a closed hi-hat on the clock, a kick drum on $/2$, and an open hi-hat on $/4$.
-Keep this example in mind as your continue through this chapter.
+Keep the clock sequencer example in mind as your continue through this chapter.
 Ultimately any module that produces the signals we want can be used as a sequencer, regardless of whether the module is called a sequencer.

 ### Trigger sequencers